 Bruce Langford – Teacher/Presenter of Character Education and Bullying Prevention programs (www.brucelangford.ca)

-Encourage Each Other Students learned real life examples about how to encourage others and end up having a safer school.
+Just visited Grenoble Public School near Toronto, where we performed a Safe Schools Concert before a whole gym full of enthusiastic students.
+We sang about ways to support and encourage each other in every-day situations.
+Students learned real life examples about how to encourage others and end up having a safer school.
 Cyber-safety and the internet was one of the concert themes as well.
 The song ‘Stay Safe’ explains that computers connected to the internet need to be in a central place in your home, like a kitchen or family room where everyone goes.
 It also teaches that personal information should not be published on-line.
 Here are some of the song lyrics:

 Your address is personal information, stay safe, stay safe;